-If you and your partner have been living together, there may come a point where you want to put your partners name onto the mortgage alongside yours.
+If you and your partner have been living together, there may come a point where you want to add your partners name onto the mortgage alongside yours.

-Your current lender is likely charge a fee for processing the request, and they are under no obligation to add someone on if you do not meet their criteria regardless of the conduct of the current mortgage.
+Your current lender is likely to charge a fee for processing the request, and they're under no obligation to add someone on if they don't meet their criteria, regardless of how well you've managed your mortgage so far.

-It is always worth bearing in mind that if you do change the mortgage to a joint basis or take joint bank account, that your partner’s credit will become associated with your own.
+It's always worth bearing in mind that if you do change the mortgage to a joint basis or take a joint bank account, your partner’s credit will become associated with your own.

 Association of credit

-If you have a good credit rating, you need to consider that if your partner’s credit history is poor could mean that you struggle to remortgage your property or obtain finance in the future.
+If you have a good credit rating, you need to consider that if your partner’s credit history is poor you could struggle to remortgage your property or borrow in the future.

 There are often two options for those wanting to add a spouse onto the mortgage: